Fire Hall for Engine Company No. 18

 Fire Hall for Engine Company No. 18 (1930) is a fire station in Nashville, Tennessee.
-It is listed on the National Register of Historic Places listings in Davidson County, Tennessee (NRHP) in 2016.
+It is listed on the National Register of Historic Places listings in Davidson County, Tennessee (NRHP) on May 13, 2016.

+It is built in the style of Tudor Revival architecture.

 History

 The building was planned in 1929 and an artist rendering of the building appeared in The Tennessean newspaper on October 3, 1929.
 It was designed by C.K Colley and Sons.
 The builder was W.R.
 Smith and Sons Company and there was a budget of $15,425.
 The building was operational in May of 1930 but it officially opened on Thursday, June 5, 1930.

-The building was listed in the National Register of Historic Places listings in Davidson County, Tennessee on May 13, 2016. it is built in the style of Tudor Revival architecture.